Israpundit Daily Digest

 Points ruined my poor feet.
 Now I love to dane the Texas Two Step.
 “The Fireman” George Strait

-© 2005-2010 by Domain Owner.
+© 2005-2015 by Ted Belman.
 Some Rights Reserved.
 All views expressed here are those of the author and do not necessarily represent the views of the site owner or the rest of its participants.